Top 5 Must-Do Tasks for Better Car Maintenance

 April 4, 2011

-Acquiring a vehicle is a fairly easy task…the tougher part comes later, maintaining adequate maintenance.
+Acquiring a vehicle is a fairly easy task.
+The tougher part comes later, maintaining it adequately.
 It is quite interesting what is under the hood.
 Does the engine oil need to be changed?
 Maybe your transmission needs some maintenance or service?
 Something seems wrong with your brakes?
 Is your car making unusual noises?
-Vehicle maintenance is something most of us ignore, until our vehicle stops functioning, that is.
+Vehicle maintenance is something most of us ignore.
+Until our vehicle stops functioning, that is.
 And then we wonder what went wrong, where.
 Now you can ensure better car maintenance with our top 5 must-do’s – read on!

-- Check Tire Air Pressure: Once a month and before any extended road trips, use an accurate tire-pressure gauge to check the inflation pressure in each tire, including the spare.
+Once a month and before any extended road trip, use an accurate tire-pressure gauge to check the inflation pressure in each tire, including the spare.
 Do this when the tires are cold.
 Use the inflation pressure recommended by the vehicle’s manufacturer, not the maximum pressure embossed on the tire’s sidewall.
 The recommended pressure is usually found on a placard on a front doorjamb, in the glove compartment, or in the owner’s manual.
 Also be sure to inspect tires for abnormal or uneven wear, cuts, and any sidewall bulges you can see.

-- Check Ignition: Though many spark plugs are designed to last 100,000 miles they can still get dirty or fail prematurely.
-Ingition wires lose insulating ability over time, and the connection to the plug or ignition coil can degrade as well.
+Though many spark plugs are designed to last 100,000 miles they can still get dirty or fail prematurely.
+Ignition wires lose insulating ability over time, and the connection to the plug or ignition coil can degrade as well.
 Having your service technician regularly inspect your ignition system can help you avoid conditions that may result in poor performance or reduced fuel economy.

 Your vehicle has hundreds of moving parts all working together.
 Through normal driving over time some of these parts simply wear out or no longer perform the way they should.
-To make sure the vehicle is running at its best, your vehicle manufacturer recommends that certain parts and systems are checked at certain intervals.
-Regular maintenance is critical to ensure the safety, reliability, drivability, comfort and longevity of a car.
+To make sure the vehicle is running at its best, your vehicle manufacturer recommends that certain parts and systems get checks at certain intervals.
+Better car maintenance is critical to ensure the safety, reliability, drivability, comfort, and longevity of a car.

 Almost two-thirds of automotive technicians believe that consumers can take care of their vehicles’ maintenance and repair needs for less than $500 annually.
 Considering the average coast and complexity of a new vehicle you may be penny-wise and dollar-foolish if you neglect routine maintenance.
-Your car has a lot of fluids and parts that wear out over time with normal usage, so if you want to avoid costly repairs and inconvenient breakdowns down the road, you’re well advised to keep up with regular preventative maintenance now.
-We also advise to have your vehicle professionally detailed on regular basis.
-You can schedule an appointment for car detailing with us or give automobile detailing as a gift to a friend or a loved one!
+Your car has a lot of fluids and parts that wear out over time with normal usage, so if you want to avoid costly repairs and inconvenient breakdowns down the road, we advised you to keep up with better car maintenance now.
+We also advise you to get professional detailing services on a regular basis.
+You can schedule an appointment with us or purchase a car wash gift certificate to pleasantly surprise a friend or a loved one!